 What is Pure?

-Pure is a Current Research Information System (CRIS) used by the University of Birmingham, collecting information about Research, researchers, publications and much more.
+Pure is a Current Research Information System (CRIS) used by the University of Birmingham, to collect information about research, researchers, publications and much more.
 It brings together information from several university systems collecting, storing and integrating information in a structured and standardised way, reducing duplication of work and supporting both internal and external processes.

 How do I get access to Pure?

 As PhD student you are automatically given a Pure user account.
 To login please go to https://pure.bham.ac.uk and enter your normal university username and password.
-If you have not been given a user account and would like to have one, this can be requested from the IT help desk (https://universityofbirmingham.service-now.com) by selecting ‘Make a request’ and choosing ‘Set up access to Pure’.
+If you have not been given a user account and would like to have one, this can be requested from the IT help desk from the homepage select ‘Make a request’ and choosing ‘Administrative Systems’ and then "Request Access to Pure".

 What are the benefits of using Pure?